vinceskahan/v5wiki/xtypes.md

 - When resolving tags, the Cheetah generator would first look in the present record, then in the database, as it does now.
 But, then it would look to `weewx.types` to try and calculate any unresolved types.
-This would allow the products of `StdWXCalculate` to be used by `wee_reports`, resolving [Issue #95](https://github.com/weewx/weewx/issues/95)
+This would allow the products of `StdWXCalculate` to be used by `weectl report run`, resolving [Issue #95](https://github.com/weewx/weewx/issues/95)

 - In a similar manner, the Image generator would first try the database to resolve any series.
 If